deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 The dog wagged her tail at him, while Ava grinned and sat down on their couch.
 “Yeah.
 It is.”

 “So what’s he like?”
 Charlotte called.
 Her and Ben’s house was small and modest, especially by Folctha’s standards.
 Charlotte called it *‘cosy’:* Ava had always felt it was cramped, especially with all the *stuff* they had cluttering up the place.
-Stacks of old console games, a tough Aloe Vera that was somehow managing to survive their slapdash attention, shelves full of interesting knick-knacks and a mountain of untouched cook books.
+Stacks of old console games, a tough Aloe Vera that was somehow managing to survive their slapdash attention, shelves full of interesting knick-knacks and a mountain of untouched cookbooks.
 The whole thing was sprinkled liberally with lonely crumpled socks and mugs that bore a thin internal lacquer of dried tea.

 She had to admit: it was one of the most characterful and lived-in places that she knew.
 It was a *home* in the complete and messy sense of the word, whereas Ava had few possessions and paid for a cleaner to visit twice a week.
 The contrast was stark.